seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Hear me yet, good Shylock.

 **SHYLOCK**
-I’ll have my bond; speak not against my bond:
+I'll have my bond; speak not against my bond:
 I have sworn an oath that I will have my bond.
-Thou call’dst me dog before thou hadst a cause;
+Thou call'dst me dog before thou hadst a cause;
 But, since I am a dog, beware my fangs:
 The duke shall grant me justice.
 I do wonder,
 Thou naughty gaoler, that thou art so fond